The Geometry of the Wigner Caustic and a Decomposition of a Curve Into Parallel Arcs: Introduction

 Section \ref{SectionAlgorithm} contains the algorithm to describe branches of the Wigner caustic and affine equidistants of any generic regular parameterized closed curve.
 Subsection \ref{SectionExample} provides an example of an application of this algorithm to a particular curve.

-In the beginning of Section \ref{SectionOnShellGeometryOfConvex} we present global propositions on the number of cusps and inflexion points of affine $\lambda$--equidistants.
-We show that the algorithm presented in Section \ref{SectionAlgorithm} can be applied to obtain the number of branches of equidistants, the number of inflexion points and the parity of the number of cusp singularities of each branch.
+In the beginning of Section \ref{SectionOnShellGeometryOfConvex} we present global propositions on the number of cusps and inflexion points of the Wigner caustic.
+We show that the procedure based on a decomposition presented in Section \ref{SectionAlgorithm} can be applied to obtain the number of branches of the Wigner caustic, the number of inflexion points and the parity of the number of cusp singularities of each branch.
 After that we study global properties of the Wigner caustic on shell, i.e. the branch of the Wigner caustic which connects two inflexion points of a curve.
 We present the results on the parity of the number of cusp points of the branches of the Wigner caustic on shell.
 We also prove that each such branch has even number of inflexion points and there are even number of inflexion points on a path of the original curve between the endpoints of this branch.
-Finally we show that for a generic closed smooth curve and for generic $\lambda$ the number of inflexion points on each smooth branch of $\Eq_{\lambda}(\M)$ is even.

-In Section \ref{SectionRosettes} we use the algorithm introduced in Section \ref{SectionAlgorithm} to study the geometry of the Wigner caustic and affine equidistants of generic regular closed parameterized curves with non-vanishing curvature and of some generic regular closed parameterized curves with two inflexion points.
+In Section \ref{SectionRosettes} we use the decomposition introduced in Section \ref{SectionAlgorithm} to study the geometry of the Wigner caustic of generic regular closed parameterized curves with non-vanishing curvature and of some generic regular closed parameterized curves with two inflexion points.

-All the pictures of affine equidistants in this manuscript were made in the application created by the second author \cite{ZwMsc}.
+All the pictures of the Wigner caustic in this manuscript were made in the application created by the second author \cite{ZwMsc} and in Mathematica \cite{mathematica}.